 For recruiters, this type of information is invaluable.
 You are on the front lines, working with candidates and hearing first hand their thoughts on a job.
 If, in the sector you're recruiting for, candidates are frequently reporting unhappiness with working hours, tell your clients.
-You're in a position to be an expert advisor and you should use this opportunity to further define yourself as a knowledgable specialist within your niche, providing insights and value for both clients and candidates.
+You're in a position to be an expert adviser and you should use this opportunity to further define yourself as a knowledgeable specialist within your niche, providing insights and value for both clients and candidates.

 Why Incentive Plans Cannot Work…

 Way back in the halcyon days, well, in ’93, Alfie Kohn wrote about the problems of work based incentive plans.
 He suggested several reasons why they don’t work.
 For Alfie, ‘Rewards succeed at securing one thing only: temporary compliance.’

 This thought is a good place to start.
 Top incentives are used to attract talent, they’re used to encourage a candidate to make a big change – to step out of their comfort zone and take a new job.
 But for a business to create an environment that retains employees it has to fundamentally alter the way it perceives the effect of rewards and incentives.
 It needs to think about the less tangible perks such as culture and career advancement.
 These rewards are what candidates truly want – not expensive baubles.

 As Alfie further notes: ‘Rewards buy temporary compliance, so it looks like the problems are solved.
 It’s harder to spot the harm they cause over the long term.’